Police Officer - Inner London

 We are recruiting Police Officers.
 Join us and make a difference.

-Join British Transport Police as a new Police Constable and you’ll play a crucial frontline role delivering a high quality service in a challenging and demanding environment.
+Join British Transport Police as a new Police Constable and you’ll play a crucial frontline role delivering a professional service in a challenging and demanding environment.

 British Transport Police is unique.
 We are a national police force, working closely with the rail industry to ensure the safety and security of nearly 3 billion passenger journeys and over 100 million tons of freight every year across the rail network throughout Great Britain, including the London Underground.
 The world in which we work is fast-paced, operationally and commercially demanding, and constantly changing.